No-Cash-7970/duckySigner/docs/decisions/20250716-use-duckdb-and-parquet-files-for-data-storage.md

 Chose to use DuckDB with Parquet files.
 DuckDB is a lightweight database that can easily be embedded using Go.
 Using DuckDB with Parquet files should provide easy support for encrypting whole data files.
 The robust support for encrypting a whole Parquet file is the primary reason for using DuckDB with Parquet files instead of the other options.

+**Confidence**: (2026-01-14) Medium.
+DuckDB seems to work well for small number of wallets and accounts.
+Further testing is needed.

-**Confidence**: Low.
+~~**Confidence**: Low.
 DuckDB is not designed for use cases similar to this project's use case.
-If using DuckDB fails, then SQLite will have to be used.
+If using DuckDB fails, then SQLite will have to be used.~~

 ### Positive Consequences